HappleMan/diatgg/README.md

 --returns an error if one exists, otherwise returns the string "{}"
 ```

-There is one more function, this one isn't official.
+(NO LONGER WORKS) There is one more function, this one isn't official.
 Show additional bot stats found on the top.gg bot page but not in the api:
 ```lua
 diatgg.extraInfo(id)--id is optional if you submitted your bot's id during authentication --Example